 Despite this, there’s additional untapped performance in the Raspberry Pi 5.
 How far you can push your board is highly dependent on the silicon lottery, but looking at the early articles, the numbers we see most people cap out at are 2.8 GHz, 3.0 GHz and 3.1 GHz.

 It’s finally happening.
-The successor to the popular, but aging Raspberry Pi 4 Model B is finally here – the aptly-named Raspberry Pi 5 Model B will be available to purchase by the end of October.
+The successor to the popular, but aging Raspberry Pi 4 Model B is finally here – the aptly-named Raspberry Pi 5 will be available to purchase by the end of October.
 Spending an unusually long time at the helm – four years – and receiving a significant boost in 2020 with the release of the 8 GB model, the retiring legend truly had a good run.

 We thank everyone who participated in this giveaway, as well as our friends at NVIDIA for supporting us.
-The team at magazin Mehatronika congratulates the winners of the…
+The team…

 Magazin Mehatronika, with support from NVIDIA is giving away two Jetson Nano Developer kits.